soniasalomoni/Rabi_oscillations_JCM/README.md

 > ➡️ **`test_Simulation.py`**
 >
 > This test file checks if `Simulation` istances are correctly initialized when valid parameters are passed to the constructor, and viceversa, if errors are correctly raised when invalid parameters are provided.
+> Finally, it is tested that during the simulations the internal parameters evolve correctly or remain contant as expected
 >
 ---